Hexagram 57巽Wind

 Line 5 is the ruling position and the most procedurally specific line in the hexagram.
 The instruction is precise: 先庚三日,後庚三日 — three days before the marker day, three days after the marker day.
 Geng is the seventh stem in the ten-stem cycle and traditionally the day at which an arc resets; the line is naming a windowed-announcement procedure that builds the time for the indirect influence to land.
 Announce the change three days before the marker.
 Let it work through the indirect channels for those three days.
 After the marker, reconsider for three more days.
 Only then does the change harden.

 The structural reading is that line 5 has discovered the precise time signature of indirect influence at scale.
 Wind moves things by sustained presence, not by single gusts.
 The seven-day window — three plus the marker day plus three — is the line's claim that any change worth making through indirect means deserves a week of soak time.
 The pre-window is for the trial balloons, the trusted channels, the early reactions.
 The marker day is the formal moment of change.
 The post-window is for the absorption, the re-reactions, the corrections.
-The actor who skips either three-day window will produce an announcement that lands but does not stick.
+Whoever skips either three-day window will produce an announcement that lands but does not stick.

 巽在床下,喪其資斧,貞凶。